 - Hancock County Center: Campus Security Day & Evening 478-232-7241

 OFTC has an on-campus alert system where students and employees are notified of emergency situations.
 The alert systems on each campus will be used as a “Best Effort” attempt to notify faculty/staff and students of any event which may affect the opening/closing of the college, require a campus lock down, evacuation or other event, as determined necessary by authorized officials of the College.
 The Emergency Procedures Guide for each campus spells out specific procedures to take in the event of an on-campus emergency.

-This WEB site link is for the OFTC service delivery area where faculty, staff, students and visitors can set up an emergency alert notification on their cell, pager or email.
+These web sites allow faculty, staff, students and visitors to set up an emergency alert notification on their cell, pager or email.
 Persons in our service area can check for alerts while at home or at school.

 Be Prepared to Act

 Safety and security is everyone’s business.
 Suspected safety violations, hazards,and suspicious activity should be reported to the nearest

 Be aware of your surroundings and who is around.
 Do not become a victim by not being safe:

 Tips: Lock your car, don’t leave your property unattended

 anywhere.
 Put 911 on the speed dial of your cell phone.
 Don’t walk alone after dark,

 have a security officer walk you to your car.
 Always let someone know where you